 Top 10 ways to get kids to bed:

 - Offer the right snacks and drinks before bed.

 - Wind kids down before bed.

 This is the single most important thing that you can do as a babysitter.
 Kids need a routine, regardless of how unruly they seem to be.

 If kids go to bed late, it’ll actually be harder to put them to sleep.
 That’s because when the brain is overtired, it kicks into overdrive and releases cortisol (known as a stress hormone).
 This will keep the kids wide awake, and they’ll have a really hard time controlling their bodies and emotions.
 This isn’t a stage that you want to reach.

 It’s also pretty likely that these challenges will extend into the next day as well.
 Kids thrive with structure, and bedtime is one of the most important elements within that structure.

 It’s pretty rare that a kid will just fall asleep without a ton of prep.
-Making the environment as conducive to sleep as possible will make your job a lot easier.
+Making the environment as conducive to good sleep as possible will make your job a lot easier.

 Some sitters bring their own night lights, just in case.
-They’re super cheap at a thrift or dollar store, and they won’t take up much space in your sitter kit.
+They’re super cheap to buy at a thrift or dollar store, and they won’t take up much space in your sitter kit.
 And, if you find one that’s colorful or pretty, the kids might be totally enthralled with it.

 Obviously, the bedroom should be a quiet place, but there’s more to it than that.
 If the kids can hear things going on in the house while they’re supposed to be sleeping, there’s no way that they’ll stay in bed.
-They want to be where the action is.
+They usually want to be where the action is.